inka-pallycon/pallycon-multidrm-react-native-sample/README.md

 # PallyCon Multi-DRM sample for React-Native-Video

 This sample code shows how to integrate PallyCon Multi-DRM with [react-native-video](https://github.com/react-native-video/react-native-video) project.
-It supports streaming playback of DRM-protected contents as below.
+It supports streaming playback of DRM-protected contents on React Native based Android and iOS applications.

  - Android: MPEG-DASH content protected by Widevine DRM
  - iOS: HLS content protected by FairPlay Streaming DRM

-> If you want download/offline scenario support, you may need to implement the feature on your own or use our `Multi-DRM Client SDK for React Native' product which is under development.
+> If you want download/offline scenario support, you may need to implement the feature on your own or use our `Multi-DRM Client SDK for React Native` product which is under development.

 ## Requirements

 This sample requires components and environments as below:

- - React Native 0.68.2 or higher recommended (newer version can have problems on Apple silicon such as M1 chipset)
+ - React Native 0.68.2 or later
- - react-native-video 6.0.0 or higher
+ - react-native-video 6.0.0 or later

 > On Apple silicon environment such as M1, latest version of React Native can cause issues.
 So it is recommended to use 0.68.2 on those development environment.